 M&A advisors bring specialized skills and experience to the table.
 They possess a deep understanding of valuation techniques, deal structuring, due diligence, and negotiation strategies.
 M&A advisors also know the local market well, including regulations, accounting rules, and legal requirements.
 Relying on their support helps mitigate risks and ensures a smoother transaction process.

 b.
-Access to Networks:
+Access to Networks

 M&A advisors have extensive networks of potential buyers, sellers, investors, and other industry professionals.
 These connections can open doors to strategic partnerships, facilitate introductions, and attract qualified investors, enhancing the chances of finding the right match for your business.

 c.
-Deal Execution:
+Deal Execution

 M&A transactions involve numerous complex tasks, such as identifying potential acquisition targets, screening and evaluation, financial analysis, and documentation.
 M&A advisors streamline these processes, ensuring efficiency, accuracy, and compliance with local regulations.

-Choosing the Right Advisor for you in Poland
+Choosing the Right Advisor for You in Poland

 Once you decide to engage a local M&A advisor, it’s time to pick the firm you want to work with.
 There are tens of M&A advisory firms in Poland to choose from, which can be divided into three categories: Boutique M&A Advisors, Big-4 Accountancy Companies, and Bulge Bracket Investment Banks.
 Each of these groups has its unique advantages as well as disadvantages which we analyze below: